 You’ll need a few simple ingredients to make this recipe, however, some of these ingredients you’ll probably need to snag on your next visit to the grocery store.

-(2) Chia Seeds: Chia seeds are funny little things as they are small, hard seeds, but when you mix them with liquid, they become a gel-like substance.
-They work beautifully in many recipes, including my chia pudding parfaits and my gluten-free apple pie oatmeal.
+(2) Chia Seeds: Chia seeds are small, hard seeds that congeal and gel when mixed with liquid.
+They work beautifully in many recipes, including in my gluten-free apple pie oatmeal.

 I don’t have a brand preference when it comes to chia seeds, but I do use Salba Chia Seeds, which you can also find on Amazon.

-(3) Other Ingredients: You’ll also need baking powder, Kosher salt, cinnamon, maple syrup, a dairy-free milk of choice (almond or cashew milk will work well) and vanilla extract.
+(3) Other Ingredients: You’ll also need baking powder, salt, cinnamon, maple syrup, a dairy-free milk of choice (almond or cashew milk will work well) and vanilla extract.
+If you don’t have milk, you could also use water.

 (4) Donut Pan: A donut pan will allow you to bake (not fry) these donuts and give them their round and fun donut shape.
-You can get a six-cavity donut pan for only a few dollars on Amazon and I promise you, you’ll get so much use out of it!
-You can use it to make donuts and bagels (including my gluten-free chocolate glazed donuts and my gluten-free almond flour bagels).
+You can get a six-cavity donut pan for only a few dollars on Amazon and I promise you, you’ll get so much use out of a donut pan.
+You can use it to make my chocolate donuts and almond flour bagels, for example.

 If your budget allows it, get two donut pans.
 This way you can double recipes and have a dozen donuts or bagels at once.
-Please note this particular gluten-free breakfast donut recipe is for six donuts, so you’ll only need one donut pan.
+Please note this particular gluten-free breakfast donut recipe makes six breakfast donuts, so you’ll only need one donut pan.

 (5) Powdered Sugar: You’ll want to combine the powdered sugar along with a little almond or cashew milk in order to make the sugar glaze to top these donuts (the glaze is totally optional but recommended).
-I prefer to use powdered sugar that is free from cornstarch, so I like the Wholesome brand, which is made with tapioca starch instead of cornstarch.
+I prefer to use powdered sugar that is free from cornstarch, so I like the Wholesome brand, which is made with tapioca starch.

-This gluten-free breakfast donut recipe is quite easy to make.
+This gluten-free breakfast donut recipe is easy to make.

-What you’ll notice is that these gluten-free breakfast donuts look a little sad, at first.
-But I assure you, they taste amazing.
-They are moist inside and slightly sweet too.
+Funny thing is that these breakfast donuts don’t look all that amazing in pictures, but I assure you, they taste amazing.
+They are moist inside and slightly sweet all over.
+Enjoy!

-This recipe is inspired by the Oh She Glows cookbook, a cookbook that I highly recommend for anyone looking to incorporate more vegan recipes in their lives.
+This recipe is inspired by the Oh She Glows cookbook, a cookbook that I highly recommend for anyone looking to incorporate more vegan recipes in their diet.
+Not all recipes are gluten free, however, most are adaptable to the GF diet.

 Gluten-Free Breakfast Donuts